-What’s first thing that pops into your mind when you think of the Czech Republic?
-For most people it’s either beer, Slavic culture or just Prague.
-Those might be the top three things that Czechia is famous for, but there’s a lot more to this gorgeous European country.
+What’s the first thing that pops into your mind when you think of the Czech Republic?
+For most people it’s either beer, Slavic culture or Prague.
+Those might be the top three things that the Czech Republic is famous for, but there’s a lot more to this gorgeous, land-locked, European country.

-I’ve already told you about 4-5 different things and I haven’t even begun to cover what Czechia is known for!
+I’ve already told you about 4-5 different things and I haven’t even begun to cover what the Czech Republic is known for!
 Read on to learn about other famous sights, people and cities that make the Czech Republic so popular with tourists.

 Prague is also home of the largest castle in the world, as well as the oldest astronomical clock that still works.
 It is a gorgeous city split by the vast Vltava river, which offers plenty of opportunities for scenic cruises.
 And whether you’re more into partying or history lessons, you can have a blast in Prague!

-The Czech Republic is well known for the abundance of Gothic architecture throughout the country.
+The Czech Republic is well known for its abundance of Gothic architecture throughout the country.
 Prague in particular has quite a lot of churches that were built in the Gothic style and they are all surprisingly well preserved.
-It’s a matter of personal taste whether you find the tall, black towers charming or an eye sore, but it’s undeniable that they all look impressive considering just how old they are.
+It’s a matter of personal taste whether you find the tall, black towers charming or an eyesore, but it’s undeniable that they all look impressive considering just how old they are.

 There are lots of other excellent examples of Gothic architecture throughout the country, from the convents in Moravia to the churches in Bohemia.
 The majority of the buildings in the country are characterized as Early Gothic style, with more scarce examples of High Gothic and Luxembourg Gothic architectural styles.